woonyee28/database-project-1/README.md

 3. To explain `**children` is pointing to a list of children, if we use `*children`, it is only pointing to a children.
 (A node should have pointers pointing to multiple children)
 4. Iterative Done, cross check iterative result with bulk loading result.

+### Question to ask prof:
+1. The B+ tree must point to the datablock in disk - Which means we load the NBA records from disk to memory, then we connect it with B+ tree?

 ### Others
 To run the program: